Calebmkelly/surfs_up/README.md

 - 75 percentile: 74
 - Maximum: 83

+Above are the results in image form and in text.
+The data seems to differ in every aspect, taking a closer look at three components, Minimum, Average, and Maximum can elucidate a more clear idea as too wether or not the temperatures extracted are in a good range that suits a surf/ice cream shop.
+In Fahrenheit, June has a minimum temperature of 64 degrees, an average temperature of around 75 degrees, and a maximum temperature of 85 degrees.
+For the month of December, there is a minimum temperature of 56 degrees, an average temperature of around 71 degrees, and a maximum temperature of 83 degrees.

 ## Summary:

 There is a high-level summary of the results and there are two additional queries to perform to gather more weather data for June and December.
 (5 pt)